-A selection committee will review information provided on application forms, including education, experience, and the candidate’s statement of interest.
-In addition, determination of qualification will be based on specified requirements (see above).
+A selection committee will review information provided on application forms, including education, experience, and the candidate’s statement of interest in addition to meeting the requirements noted above.
 Telephone or Skype calls, or an email exchange will take place with shortlisted candidates to finalize selection.

-Review of applications will be held through the month of May 2018 and a decision should be made by the last week of May 31, 2018.
+We will undertake the review of applications throughout the month of April 2019 and a decision should be made by mid-May 2019.

 What costs are covered by my scholarship?

 Successful candidates will receive a full program scholarship.
 This includes the following:

 - Actual and reasonable (economy class) travel to and from Antigonish, NS and the location from which they are travelling (this may be air or ground travel or combination of both);

 - University accommodation and meals during on-campus program;

 - Tuition and materials for program duration;